 - Last hike at 3:30 PM

-Owned by the Agua Caliente Band of the Cahuilla Indians this canyon was only transformed into what it is now in the last couple decades.
-Prior to that, it was a popular place for homeless to congregate around Palm Springs due to the beautiful area and its location to water.
+Owned by the Agua Caliente Band of the Cahuilla Indians, this canyon was only transformed into what it is now in the previous couple of decades.
+Prior to that, it was a popular place for the homeless to congregate around Palm Springs due to the beautiful area and its location to water.

 When the Agua Caliente Band of the Cahuilla Indians decided to clean up the area, they closed it to public use and instituted the charge that is now required to hike on the land.